 Equity compensation is intended to incentivize and to promote alignment between our employees and our stockholders.
-Additionally, performance shares reward NEOs if the Company achieves specified performance goals, and stock options and restricted stock incentivize retention based on the vesting period or the period during which the restrictions lapse, which generally ranges from one to four years.
+Additionally, our performance shares reward NEOs if the Company achieves specified performance goals, and stock options and restricted stock incentivize retention based on the vesting period or the period during which the restrictions lapse, which generally ranges from one to four years.

-Our Compensation Committee granted equity awards to Robert Kay, Jeffrey Siegel, Daniel Siegel and Laurence Winoker in connection with their entering into their respective employment agreements.
-In addition, each NEO generally receives an annual equity grant in connection with annual performance reviews based on an assessment of such NEO's individual performance and, where appropriate, the performance of such NEO's business unit (division), as well as our overall performance and the dilutive effect of the equity awards.
-In 2021 our Compensation Committee increased Mr. Kay's annual equity awards to generally further align Mr. Kay's total compensation with peers.
+Each NEO generally receives an annual equity grant in connection with annual performance reviews based on an assessment of such NEO's individual performance and, where appropriate, the performance of such NEO's business unit (division), as well as our overall performance and the dilutive effect of the equity awards.
+For Mr. Kay's 2023 equity awards, our Compensation Committee targeted a specific number of shares, adjusting the total award value toward the lower end of peers to better align with the market valuation at the time of grant.

-Our annual equity compensation program generally consists of a mix of 50% time-based restricted stock awards and 50% performance-based stock awards called performance shares.
+Our annual equity compensation program generally consists of a mix of 50% time-based restricted stock awards and 50% performance shares.
 The time-based restricted stock vests 25% per year in four equal installments commencing on the first anniversary of the date of grant.
 The performance shares provide an opportunity for shares to be earned at the end of a three-year performance period if pre-established financial goals are met.
 These goals have been tailored to be challenging to achieve, so as to incentivize our NEOs to maximize their performance.
-Adjusted EBITDA was established as the performance metric for our performance share awards granted in 2019, 2020 and 2021, each with a three-year performance period.
-The final number of shares earned pursuant to our performance share awards granted in 2019 is dependent on the cumulative adjusted EBITDA results over the 2019 through 2021 performance period with threshold, target and maximum awards equal to 75%, 100% and 150%, respectively, of the target number of performance shares awarded on the grant date.
-For purposes of the performance share awards granted in 2019, "Adjusted EBITDA" is defined as our consolidated earnings before interest (including mark to market gain/loss on interest rate derivatives), income taxes, depreciation, amortization, adjusted to exclude undistributed equity in earnings of investments, non-cash charges for goodwill and intangible impairments, non-cash share based compensation expense, non-cash inventory SKU rationalization charge, restructuring expenses, integration expenses, acquisition related expense, warehouse relocation expenses and Wallace facility remedial design expense.
+Adjusted EBITDA was established as the performance metric for our performance shares granted in 2021, 2022 and 2023, each with a three-year performance period.
+The final number of shares earned pursuant to our performance shares granted in 2021 is dependent on the cumulative Adjusted EBITDA results over the 2021 through 2023 performance period with threshold, target and maximum awards equal to 75%, 100% and 150%, respectively, of the target number of performance shares awarded on the grant date.
+For purposes of the performance shares granted in 2021, "Adjusted EBITDA" is defined as our consolidated earnings before interest (including mark to market gain/loss on interest rate derivatives), income taxes, depreciation, amortization, adjusted to exclude undistributed equity in losses/earnings of investments, non-cash charges for intangible asset impairments, non-cash share based compensation expense, contingent consideration fair value adjustments, gain on extinguishments of debt, net, restructuring expenses, integration costs, acquisition-related expenses, warehouse relocation and redesign expenses, and Wallace facility remediation expenses.
 Adjusted EBITDA is a non-GAAP financial measure.
 A reconciliation of Adjusted EBITDA to the most directly comparable GAAP measure is included in Appendix A.

-Our performance shares granted in 2019 for the three-year performance period that ended on December 31, 2021, resulted in the following percentage payouts:
+Our performance shares granted in 2021 for the three-year performance period that ended on December 31, 2023, resulted in the following percentage payouts:

-Performance Metrics Weight Target (in thousands) Actual (in thousands) % Target Earned Adjusted EBITDA 100% \$219,454 \$236,507 107.8%
+Performance Metrics Weight Target ( in thousands) Actual ( in thousands) % Target Earned Adjusted EBITDA 100% \$ 239,800 \$ 210,628 87.83%

-Actual performance share awards earned for the 2019 performance cycle are shown in the table below for each executive.
+Actual performance shares earned for the 2021 performance cycle are shown in the table below for each executive.

 Executive Performance Shares Target Performance Shares Earned as a % of Target Actual Performance Shares Earned

-Robert Kay 62,500 107.8% 67,356
+Robert Kay 73,965 87.83% 64,963

-Daniel Siegel 6,250 107.8% 6,736
+Daniel Siegel 15,000 87.83% 13,174

-Laurence Winoker 4,000 107.8% 4,311
+Laurence Winoker 6,250 87.83% 5,489